Draeken/articles/life/02HomeEnv/README.md

 Then, your eyes will regularly meet your previous best realizations, and you will be motivated to pursue new (or enhance) realization.
 Realizations could be mixed up into a canvas, to have multiple aspect depicted.
 It could be across time, with photos of participants.
 Think about Da Vinci workshop or a Gehn's laboratory in Riven.

 ## Design your home
-Use Photoshop and project each surface: ground, walls, etc...
+Use Photoshop and project each surface: ground, walls, etc... & Blender & real paper work ?

 North: Dark Blue, Black, Career, Water | no yellow Corner between TV & wall & Bathroom